A webpage about the ongoing multidisciplinary Conflict- and Battlefield Archaeology research project ”Hanko 1941-1944”.

 All photos copyright Hanko 1941-1944 .

-The massive excavations of general Kabanovs underground command post continue in May and September 2022!
+The excavations of general Kabanovs underground command post continue from the 21st of August to the 8th of September 2023!

-- Join us in the research of this amazing Second World War site by clicking on the link http://https://hangosmaruni.fi/studieprogram/22-kurser/ovriga-kurser/arkeologi/66-konfliktarkeologi or send a letter of interest to firstname.lastname@example.org
+- Join us in the research of this amazing Second World War site by clicking on the link http://https://hangosmaruni.fi/studieprogram/22-kurser/ovriga-kurser/arkeologi/66-konfliktarkeologi or send a letter of interest to [email protected]3

-WW2 Battlefield Archaeology of the Hanko front for schools in May and September 2022.
+WW2 Battlefield Archaeology of the Hanko front for schools 8th to 11th of May 2023.

-- In May and September 2022 we will concentrate on the massive remains of a Soviet underground command post in central Hanko.
-Please send us a letter of interest to email@example.com if you think your school would be interested in spending a day as a conflict archaeologist!
+- In May 2023 we will excavate the front lines of the battles in 1941 near the Hanko front museum.
+Please send us a letter of interest to [email protected] if you think your school would be interested in spending a day as a conflict archaeologist!

-- The scientific work ”on site” in 2022 will be led by MA Jan Fast, MA Teemu Väisänen and other Hanko 1941 team members.
+- The scientific work ”on site” in 2023 will be led by MA Jan Fast and other Hanko 1941 team members.
+Swedish speaking schoolchildren can participate for free thanks to a grant from Thure Galléns stiftelse.

-The scientific work with locating massgraves from the Second World War in the Hanko archipelago continues in April 2022.
+The scientific work with locating the remains of fallen soldiers from the Second World War in the Hanko archipelago continues in May 2023.
+This year the focus will be on the fallen and missing soldiers on the Finnish side.

 - The important forensic work is made possible with the financial support from a local artist who donates all the incomes from her art sales to the humanitarian work of identifying the unknown war dead and giving the fallen a proper grave.